patricktamburo/pines_analysis_toolkit/README.md

 MODULES (all still under development)

     data - programs to grab raw data, science data, calibrations, logs, reducing data, etc.

+    observing - programs that mimic functionality that we have in programs at the telescope.
+Measuring shifts, updating observing logs, etc.

     photometry - programs for performing photometry on reduced data

     analysis - programs for making lightcurves, analyzing variability, etc.

     utils - programs for various quality-of-life things